Single courses

 Same admission requirements as MSc in Computer Science:

-Same admission requirements as MSc in Computer Science and MSc in data science
+Same admission requirements as MSc in data science

 Same admission requirement as MSc in Mathematics and physics: